Zollikon

-Zollikon is a municipality in the district of Meilen in the canton of Zürich, Switzerland known for being one of Switzerland's most exclusive districts.
-Besides the main settlement of Zollikon, which lies on the shore of Lake Zürich, the municipality also includes Zollikerberg, at a higher elevation on the road from Zürich to Forch.
+Zollikon is a municipality in Meilen District in the canton of Zürich, Switzerland known for being one of Switzerland's most exclusive districts.
+Besides the main settlement of Zollikon, which lies on the shore of Lake Zurich, the municipality also includes Zollikerberg, at a higher elevation on the road from Zürich to Forch.

 Geography

 Zollikon has an area of 7.9 km2.
 Of this area, 21.2% is used for agricultural purposes, while 37.7% is forested.
 Of the rest of the land, 40.8% is settled (buildings or roads) and the remainder (0.3%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 33.3% of the total area, while transportation infrastructure made up the rest (7.5%).
 Of the total unproductive area, water (streams and lakes) made up 0.1% of the area.
 As of 2007 36.5% of the total municipal area was undergoing some type of construction.

 Zollikon is located in the Pfannenstiel region.

 Zollikon is on the so-called Gold Coast of Zürich, and considered one of the most desirable and expensive municipalities in the nation.